mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "Do they have them too?" thi asked.

 "Of course," he said.
-"So they can feel comforted when they're afraid."
+"So they can feel comforted when they miss me."

 He carefully, put it around hae neck, and thi turned it over in hae fingers, looking at the detail in the engravings.

 He told hae, "If you want, you can borrow it for a while.
-So you too have something to hold onto whenever you're afraid."
+So you too have something to hold onto."

-Thi smiled and glanced at him, said, "Thanks!" and looked back down at it to really capture all of it.
-He glanced at Casra, who was smiling as thi came closer.
+Thi smiled with a glance and said, "Thanks!", looking back down to observe all its odds and ends.
+Casra was smiling as thi came closer.

 Thi said, "Okay Linyu, head back in or you'll freeze out here."